 Organise your clothing and kit with this superb set of four GoPack Duffel Bags from Thule.
 Durable and easy to compress, these lightweight 60L travel bags can easily slot these into your boot or roof box.

 Take extra care

 Always practice safe driving with a full car.
 Keep things away from the back window (and the windscreen for that matter), don’t have heavy items loose on the back seat, and never store anything in the engine bay.
 If you’re trying to shove stuff in an already over-stuffed car, it might be time to rethink your packing or even consider hiring a larger vehicle.

-Don’t forget to take brakes on longer drives too, and consider getting a free car safety check at Halfords before your trip – we may even spot and solve a problem that could have ruined your entire trip!
+Don’t forget to take brakes on longer drives too, and consider getting a Free 5-Point Winter Car Check at Halfords before your trip – we may even spot and solve a problem that could have ruined your entire trip!